 Inscribed in 1983

 Wood Buffalo National Park lies at the border of Northern Alberta and the Northwest Territories.
 It covers 4.5 million hectares which is an area the size of Estonia, making it Canada’s largest national park and one of the biggest in the world.
-The huge tracts of boreal forest and undisturbed meadows are home to the one of the last remaining free-roaming wood bison herds in the world.
+The huge tracts of boreal forest and undisturbed meadows are home to one of the last remaining free-roaming wood bison herds in the world.

 The rare wood bison is a larger subspecies of the American bison which was hunted almost to extinction in the early 1900s.
 The recovery of this heard is a conservation success story, which makes seeing these majestic animals in the wild even more special.